Eastern Railway (Western Australia)

+It is part of the interstate standard gauge railway between Perth and the rest of Australia.

 Initial section

 The first sod of the Fremantle-Guildford Railway was turned by Governor Ord at Guildford on 3 June 1879.
-The event coincided with the celebration of the 50th anniversary of settlement of Western Australia.
+The event coincided with the celebration of the 50th anniversary of the settlement of Western Australia.
 The alignment of this first section of the railway has remained generally unchanged since it opened on 1 March 1881 and now forms part of Transperth's Fremantle Line and Midland Line.

 Notable changes to this section include: